ipfs/ipfs-docs/docs/reference/README.md

 Looking for developer references for IPFS?
 Find them here.

-## Go (go-ipfs)
+## Go (Kubo)

-[API resources for go-ipfs](go/api.md) (the reference implementation of IPFS), including the Go CoreAPI, the Go embedded client, and the experimental Go CoreAPI implementation using HTTP API.
+[API resources for Kubo](go/api.md) (the reference implementation of IPFS), including the Go CoreAPI, the Go embedded client, and the experimental Go CoreAPI implementation using HTTP API.

 ## JavaScript (js-ipfs)